Point Estimators

 MLE provides point estimates - single "best guess" values for the parameters.
 But how confident should we be in these estimates?

-In the next part, we introduce hypothesis testing and
+The next page introduces hypothesis testing and

 confidence intervals, which provide principled frameworks for quantifying the uncertainty inherent